Linkedin-in Facebook-f Youtube

 Alan Magnan

-Alan has been a course leader with Langevin since 1996.
-He studied business administration at Algonquin College of Applied Arts and Technology.
-Alan’s philosophy on training is that it can be fun, engaging, and active, but that’s just what’s on the surface.
+Alan has been a master trainer with Langevin since 1996 and previously studied Business Administration.
+Alan’s training philosophy is that it can be fun, engaging, and active, but that’s just what’s on the surface.
 Training must also be practical, realistic, and applicable.
 Alan is a computer geek at heart and enjoys programming and gaming in his spare time.
-He’s also a great fan of the outdoors during the summer months, and when the winter moves in, you’ll find him reading, or recording and playing music.
+He’s also a fan of the outdoors in the summer, and recording and playing music in the winter.

 All Posts by the author